 Galaxy S20 Series

 Rolling out as of December 2, the Galaxy S20, S20+, and S20 Ultra all picked up the Android 11 update on multiple US carriers as well as unlocked models and global carrier units.
+These phones also picked up One UI 3.1 in late February.

 Galaxy Note 20 Series